Billy Brown (singer): The Moments

 In 1968, Brown was asked by record executive, Sylvia Robinson who was the co-founder of Stang Records out of Englewood, New Jersey, to join The Moments, and he became their lead singer.
-The members of The Moments at that time was down to two after (former members Mark Greene, Eric Olfus and Richard Gross departed the group), singer and songwriter Al Goodman and John Morgan.
+The members of The Moments at that time was down to two after former members Mark Greene, Eric Olfus and Richard Gross departed the group, leaving singer and songwriter Al Goodman and John Morgan.
 Brown joined Goodman and Morgan and in 1969, with Brown on lead, The Moments recorded and released four hit singles, "Sunday" (No. 13 R&B), "I Do" (No. 10 R&B), "I'm So Lost" (No. 43 R&B) and "Lovely Way She Loves" (No. 14 R&B), which Brown co-wrote with Goodman and Robinson.

 In 1969, The Moments scored a top 10 R&B hit with their debut album entitled, "Not On The Outside, But Inside Strong" which peaked at No. 8 on Billboard R&B chart.
 Brown co-wrote the song on the album entitled, "Somebody Loves You Baby".

 In 1970, singer Harry Ray joined the group replacing Johnny Moore, who had replaced John Morgan.
 Between 1970 and 1978, Brown, Goodman and Ray released nine albums and twenty-nine singles (23 charted) that included two No. 1 R&B singles, "Love On A Two-Way Street", and "Look At Me I'm In Love" (No. 3 pop chart).

 In 1979, The Moments left Stang Records changing their name to Ray, Goodman & Brown due to the record company owning the name, The Moments.